stealjs/steal/docs/pages/configuration.md

 @body

-Steal allows you to configure module loading through a **system** property in your package.json.
+Steal allows you to configure module loading through a **steal** property in your package.json.
 If you're not using Steal through NPM (you should be) you can also configure using any of the options provided by [System.config].

 A basic configuration might look like this:

 ```
 {
   ...
-  "system": {
+  "steal": {
     "meta": {
 	  "jquery-plugin": {
         "deps": ["jquery"]